xOkMuh/luna-byok-roleplay/README.md

 ## 📱 Inside the Forge (The Core App Features)

 ### 🏭 Meet The Soul Factory: Advanced Character Generation
 Most apps hand you a blank text box.
 Luna gives you a forge.
-Define your character's DNA from scratch across core genes, or leave fields blank to let the engine breathe life into a 100% unique entity:
+Define your character's DNA from scratch across core genes, or leave fields blank to let the engine breathe life into a 100% unique entity via AI generation (Lite or Max token processing).

 * **The Soul Age Scale:** Define existence from "Mortal" (18-120 years) up to "Cosmic" (10,000+ years).
-The AI weaves their longevity into their worldviews and secrets.
+The engine dynamically adjusts their worldview—a cosmic entity will treat decades like days.
 * **World & Reality Alignment:** Toggle if your character is "Native" to their current setting or a "Traveler / Isekai" with a separate origin universe.
-* **0-1000 Intimacy Progression:** Map out real-time affinity evolution across 7 psychological stages based on themes like Romance, Rivalry, or Trust.
+* **Custom User Persona (Targeted Identity):** You don't just build the AI; you build *yourself*.
+Define your own Age, Gender, and Lore specifically for how that individual character perceives you.
+*

 ![The Soul Factory Top](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-01-14-06-729_com.muh.luna.jpg)
 ![The Soul Factory Bottom](https://github.com/xOkMuh/luna-byok-roleplay/blob/main/Screenshot_2026-07-26-01-14-15-488_com.muh.luna.jpg)

 ### 🗂️ Character Sheet Customization & Psychological Evolution
 Once a soul is forged, you gain access to an ultra-detailed, multi-page character sheet.
-You can granularly tweak or read their identity markers, custom speech profiles, and hidden traumas at any point during the campaign.
+You can granularly tweak their identity markers, custom speech profiles, and hidden traumas at any point during the campaign.

+* **Dynamic Companion Rules:** Characters operate on deep, multi-stage psychological tracking.
+A companion will automatically map out her responses through 7 distinct progression arcs based on your affinity score (0-1000 points).
+* **Locked Emotional Nicknames:** Nicknames hold weight.
+You can assign specific emotional triggers (e.g., Hostility, Loyalty, Passion) to how a character reacts when you call them by a pet name.
+However, high-tier emotions like "Reverence" or "Passion" are strictly locked behind Affinity Stages and must be earned in roleplay.
+* **Granular Voice Tuning:** Assign distinct TTS (Text-to-Speech) languages, voice models, pitch ranges, and speech speeds to every individual card.
+*

 | Page 1: Identity & Origins | Page 2: Traits & Behaviors |
 |---|---|